Fernando Romero (architect)

 Fernando Romero Havaux (born 1971) is a Mexican architect and philanthropist.
-He is the founder of Fernando Romero (formerly known as Fr-ee).
-In 2025, Fernando established Fundacion Fernando Romero and under its patronage is transforming Barragan's masterpiece - La Cuadra San Cristobal- into a new cultural venue for Mexico City.
+He is the founder of FR-EE Fernando Romero.
+In 2025, Fernando established Fundacion Fernando Romero and under its patronage is transforming Barragan's masterpiece – La Cuadra – into a new cultural venue for Mexico City.
 He is also the co-founder of Archivo Diseño y Arquitectura.
-Fernando is the ex-son-in-law of Mexican billionaire Carlos Slim.

 Family

-Romero is the great grandson of Alejandro Romero Lesbros, who was a pioneer in the development of several boroughs and recreation districts in Mexico City from the 1920s to the 1940s.
+Romero is the great-grandson of Alejandro Romero Lesbros, who was a pioneer in the development of several boroughs and recreation districts in Mexico City from the 1920s to the 1940s.
 His grandfather Raúl Romero Erazo and father Raúl Romero Zenizo continued the family business.
 He studied architecture at Universidad Iberoamericana in Mexico City from 1991 until 1995, serving as a president of the alumni society.